PhillipCapital-India/Phillip9API-Java/README.md

-# NorenApi-java
+# Phillip9 API -Java

-JavaApi used to connect to NorenOMS
+Java API used to connect to Phillip9
 ****

 ## Build